bethdevopsbunny/tvd/README.md

-# tvl
+# tvd
-## tenable vulnerability linter
+## tenable vulnerability diff

-Reads the last 2 scans results from [tenable api](https://developer.tenable.com/reference/navigate) compares the number of vulnerabilities each have and alerts if the current scan shows more vulnerabilities.
+tenable vulnerability diff is a pipeline utility leveraging [tenable api](https://developer.tenable.com/reference/navigate) to check you haven't introduced new vulnerabilities into your deployment.

 ## authentication
  authentication is handled by storing a tenable api key in an environment variable TENABLE_API_KEY